Pruritic Urticarial Papules and Plaques of Pregnancy

 Pruritic urticarial papules and plaques of pregnancy are pruritic eruptions of unknown cause that develop during pregnancy.

-Most cases occur during a first pregnancy.
+Most cases of pruritic urticarial papules and plaques of pregnancy occur during a first pregnancy.
 Overall incidence is 1/160 to 300 pregnancies; however, with multiple gestation, risk is 8 to 12 times higher.

 Lesions are intensely itchy, erythematous, solid, superficial, and elevated; some are surrounded by blanching, and some have minute vesicles in the center.
 Itching keeps most patients awake, but excoriation is uncommon.
 Lesions begin on the abdomen, frequently on striae atrophicae (stretch marks), and spread to the thighs, buttocks, and occasionally the arms.
 The palms, soles, and face are usually spared.
 Most patients have hundreds of lesions.